The Villages Movement

 for their members.

-- Villages do not duplicate existing services.
+Villages strive to use existing services to minimize duplication.
 They make it their

 business to know what is already offered in the village boundaries